 Seat Belt Rules For Kids From Birth To Age 8

 The child car seat laws in Michigan say that kids age 0-4 must ride in a properly installed car seat in the back of a vehicle.
-The car seat must be rear facing from birth until at least age 2.
-For children age 2-4, the seat may be forward facing.
+The car seat must be rear-facing from birth until at least age 2.
+For children age 2-4, the seat may be forward-facing.

 Once a child turns 4, he or she should ride in a properly installed booster seat in the back seat.
 A booster seat is required until the child reaches age 8 or 4 feet 9 inches tall, whichever comes first.
-Unfortunately, less than half of 4-to-7 year olds in Michigan are riding in booster seats, according to a new child passenger safety report from the Michigan State Police.
+Unfortunately, less than half of 4-to-7-year-olds in Michigan are riding in booster seats, according to a new child passenger safety report from the Michigan State Police.

 Why are booster seats so important?
 Because they help reduce serious injuries in a crash by nearly 50%.
 Booster seats lift up children, so the safety belt fits securely across their hips and shoulders (the strongest parts of their bodies).
 When kids age 4-8 aren’t riding in a booster seat, the safety belt doesn’t fit them comfortably and, in turn, they are more likely to tuck the belt behind their back or under their arm.
 This can cause significant injuries in a crash, such as internal organ damage or trauma to the neck or head.

 If you need help installing a car seat or booster seat, you can get assistance from your local police department, fire department or public health department.
-In fact, Michigan has a network of more than 1,000 technicians who can help with proper installation of car and booster seats, and the use of seat belts.
+In fact, Michigan has a network of more than 1,000 technicians who can help with the proper installation of car and booster seats, and the use of seat belts.
 If you’re wanting help, be sure to not only bring your vehicle, but also the car seat and your child.
 Car and booster seat checks can take up to 30 minutes.
 You can find a seat check near you on this list of 2017 Michigan car and booster seat checks.

 Seat Belt Rules For Kids Who Are 8-15